Madhan (writer)

-Madhan, real name Maadapoosi Krishnaswamy Govindan' (born 11 July 1947 in Srirangam), is a Tamil cartoonist, journalist, writer and film critic.
-He previously worked for the weekly magazine Ananda Vikatan and is currently hosting a film review show Madhan Movie Matinee in PudhuYugam TV.
+Madhan, real name Maadapoosi Krishnaswamy Govindan (born 11 July 1947 in Srirangam), is a Tamil cartoonist, journalist, writer and film critic.

+He previously worked for the weekly magazine Ananda Vikatan and now hosts a film-review show Madhan Movie Matinee on Puthuyugam TV.

-He was one of the juries for the TV program Naalaya Iyakunar, Season 1.
+He was one of the juries for the television program Naalaya Iyakunar, Season 1.

 In 2016, he was the presenter of the Tamil supernatural investigation television series Manithanum Marmangalum.

+Personal life

 Madhan resides in Chennai, Tamil Nadu.

 Works

 The works are not listed in chronological order.